ApolloZhu/en/source/_posts/sideload-kde-connect-ios.md

 {% endnote %}

-1. Download KDE Connect iOS source code from KDE Invent
+1. Download KDE Connect iOS source code from [GitHub mirror](https://github.com/KDE/kdeconnect-ios)/[KDE Invent](https://invent.kde.org/network/kdeconnect-ios)
 2. Open `KDE Connect.xcodeproj` in Xcode
    1. In `Build Settings` for target `KDE Connect`, delete `Code Signing Entitlements` (but do not delete the entitlements file)
    2. In `Singing & Capabilities` for target `KDE Connect`, change the `Team` and `Bundle Identifier` so the project builds for `Any iOS Device`.